 For example, the number of adults aged 18-24 reporting no intercourse in the previous year increased from 24% to 28% (similar changes were noted with oral and other kinds of sex).
 And adolescents reporting no masturbation or partner sex increased from 29% of men and 50% of women in 2009 to 43% men and 74% women in 2018.

 There’s a sobering economic reality behind this trend.
 Today, half of young adults live with their parents (which started way before COVID).
-That reduces the number of couples cohabiting and the privacy of those living with parents, both of which mean less sex.
+That reduces the number of couples cohabiting, and limits the privacy of those living with parents, both of which mean less sex.
 Young adults have disturbingly high rates of unemployment and underemployment.
 Less pocket cash means less courtship, which means less sex.